Boyce Thompson Arboretum: Tri-Partite Agreement and state park: since 1976

-Plant Collections
+Plant collections

 The arboretum holds collections of plants from the deserts of the United States, Mexico, Australia, Madagascar, India, China, Japan, Israel, South America, the Middle East, Africa, the Mediterranean, and the Arabian Peninsula.
 Among these are three nationally accredited plant collections: eucalyptus trees, desert legumes, and southwest oaks.

-Eucalyptus Collection
+Eucalyptus collection

 The eucalyptus collection was accredited in 2018.
 At 93 taxa, it is one of the largest collections in the U.S. and features many trees planted in the 1920s, including "Mr.Big," a Champion Tree.

-Desert Legume Collection
+Desert legume collection

 The arboretum's desert legume collection is the first primarily seed-based collection accredited by Plant Collections Network.
 The internationally recognized seed bank of 1,413 species are housed at the University of Arizona in Tucson, while 121 species are grown in field plantings and the Taylor Family Desert Legume Garden at the arboretum.

-Oak Collection
+Oak collection

 In 2012, the arboretum gained accreditation of its collection of oak trees, as well as joining the Plant Collection Network's Quercus Multisite Collection.
 The Boyce Thompson Arboretum's collection includes oak trees sourced from Arizona, New Mexico, and west Texas in the United States, and Sonora, Chihuahua, and Coahuila in Mexico.

-Other Plant Collections of Note
+Other plant collections of note

 The Australia collection, one of the largest in the United States, contains 39 families, 93 genera, and 321 species of plant.
 This collection is as old as the arboretum, with the first accessions wild-collected on Australian expeditions and dating back to the early 1920s.
 Key genera represented include eucalyptus (103 species), acacia (37 species) and melaleuca (15 species).